colevk/dark-souls-map-viewer/README.md

 WebGL/three.js implementation of a map viewer for _Dark Souls_ and _Dark Souls
 2_, using the games' collision data.

-###Usage

-Run either `launch-mac` or `launch-win` (depending on platform) and then go to [http://localhost:8000](http://localhost:8000) in any web browser. `launch-win` was created with `py2exe`.
-Alternatively, run `python server.py`.

-Chrome is recommended, but it has been tested on Chrome, Firefox, and Safari for OSX, and Chrome for Windows.

-###Caveats

-Doesn't work in Internet Explorer.
-Only Chrome and Firefox support pointer lock controls, so in other browsers it's slighly awkward to move the camera.
-Some browsers or computers might not support WebGL antialiasing, in which case everything will look horribly jagged.

 ###Details

 Inspired by Vlad001's